 This presentation contains forward-looking statements made by Valero Energy Corporation ("VLO" or "Valero") within the meaning of federal securities laws.
 These statements discuss future expectations, contain projections of results of operations or of financial condition or state other forward-looking information.
 You can identify forward-looking statements by words such as "plan," "should," "anticipate," "believe," "estimate," "expect," "could," "continue," "focused," "opportunity," "scheduled," "may," "targeting," or other similar expressions that convey the uncertainty of future events or outcomes.
-Forward-looking statements in this presentation include, but are not limited to, those relating to our low-carbon projects, our 2025 and 2035 GHG emissions reduction/displacement targets, future capital expenditures, expected timing of completion of projects, the effect of projects on our financial performance, future low-carbon policies and demand for low-carbon fuels, future business plans and strategies, future safety and environmental performance, future operating and financial performance and 2022 guidance.
-These forward-looking statements are not guarantees of future performance and are subject to risks, uncertainties and other factors, some of which are beyond the control of Valero and are difficult to predict including, but not limited to, the effect, impact, potential duration or other implications of the Russia-Ukraine conflict, the impact of inflation on margins and costs, public health threats and various events arising from or related to such events.
+Forward-looking statements in this presentation include, but are not limited to, those relating to our low-carbon projects, our 2025 and 2035 GHG emissions reduction/displacement targets, future capital expenditures, expected timing of completion of projects, the effect of projects on our financial performance, future low-carbon policies and demand for low-carbon fuels, future business plans and strategies, future safety and environmental performance, future operating and financial performance, future market and industry conditions, future production and manufacturing ability and size, management of future risks and 2023 guidance.
+These forward-looking statements are not guarantees of future performance and are subject to risks, uncertainties and other factors, some of which are beyond the control of Valero and are difficult to predict including, but not limited to, the effect, impact, potential duration or other implications of the Russia-Ukraine conflict, the impact of inflation on margins and costs, economic activity levels, market dynamics, cyberattacks, weather events, other matters affecting Valero's operations or the demand for Valero's products, and the uncertainties that remain with respect to current or contemplated legal, political or regulatory developments that are adverse to or restrict refining and marketing operations, or that impose profits, windfall or margin taxes or penalties, public health threats and various events arising from or related to such events.
 These statements are often based upon various assumptions, many of which are based, in turn, upon further assumptions, including examination of historical operating trends made by the management of Valero.
 Although Valero believes that the assumptions were reasonable when made, because assumptions are inherently subject to significant uncertainties and contingencies, which are difficult or impossible to predict and are beyond its control, Valero cannot give assurance that it will achieve or accomplish its expectations, beliefs or intentions.
-When considering these forward-looking statements, you should keep in mind the risk factors and other cautionary statements contained in Valero's filings with the Securities and Exchange Commission, including Valero's annual report on Form 10-K, quarterly reports on Form 10-Q, and other reports available on Valero's website at www.valero.com.
+When considering these forward-looking statements, you should keep in mind the risk factors and other cautionary statements contained in Valero's filings with the Securities and Exchange Commission, including Valero's annual report on Form 10-K, guarterly reports on Form 10-Q, and other reports available on Valero's website at www.valero.com.
 These risks could cause the actual results of Valero to differ materially from those contained in any forward-looking statement.